 The degree comprises the writing of a thesis and a draft article for publication in a recognised scientific journal.

-All postgraduate programmes are not offered every year.
-Please consult the relevant faculty concerning the presentation of this programme.
+Not all postgraduate programmes are offered every year.
+Please consult the relevant faculty's student administration concerning the presentation of this programme.

-The research proposal (EBW 801) has to be approved by all relevant committees before the candidate commences with the thesis.
+The proposal has to be approved by all relevant committees before the candidate can commence with the thesis.
 The candidate will then continue to work under supervision of his/her supervisor(s) to complete the research and to develop and finalise a thesis according to departmental guidelines and regulations.
-Before or on submission of the thesis, the candidate must submit at least one draft article for publication in a recognised scientific journal.
+A candidate, before or on submission of the thesis, must submit at least one draft article for publication in a recognised scientific journal.
 The draft article should be based on the research the candidate has conducted for the thesis and be approved by the supervisor(s).
 The draft article is a requirement for the degree to be conferred on the candidate.
-The candidate has to give advance notice, in the appropriate format, about his/her intention to submit the thesis.
+The candidate has to give advance notice, in the appropriate format, about his/her intent to submit the thesis.

 If a candidate fails any of the exemption assessments, the head of the department reserves the right to specify additional modules and to register him/her for EBW 900 (Research proposal) until he/she has met the specified requirements.

 The research component comprises the writing of a thesis and a draft article for publication.
 A two-page outline proposal has to be submitted to the head of the department.
 Upon approval of the proposal, a supervisor(s) will be appointed.
 The candidate will work under the guidance of his/her supervisor to develop a detailed research proposal according to the departmental guidelines.
 The proposal has to be approved by all relevant committees before the candidate can commence with the thesis.
 The candidate will then continue to work under supervision of his/her supervisor to complete the research and to develop and finalise a thesis according to departmental guidelines and regulations.
 An oral defence of the thesis may be required as part of the final examinaton.